Quota Management System

 Total allowable catch affects fisher allowance

 The total allowable catch (TAC) is set to allow the maximum sustainable catch from a fish stock while accounting for natural variation.
-The Minister for Primary Industries sets the TAC with advice from us.
+The Minister for Fisheries sets the TAC with advice from us.

 TAC is shared between the different users of the fishery.
 An allowance is made for recreational and customary fishing and other fishing-related mortality.
 The remainder is the total allowable commercial catch (TACC) which limits the amount of fish that can be caught by commercial fishers.